illustration of a point of light with many different light streamers extending from it.

 They lead to more comprehensive content

-If you create a list of long-tail keywords before you draft your content, then you can use those search terms to inform the depth of your copy.
+If you create a list of long-tail phrases before you draft your content, then you can use those search terms to inform the depth of your copy.

 For example, you might discover several additional angles to include that initially seemed out of scope but are actually part of the broader topic.
 Or you could find that one particular group of variations is collectively larger than other groups, indicating it may be more important.